Educational Studies (EDST) 646

 Delivery Mode: Grouped study

-Area of Study: Integrated Studies
+Area of Study: Interdisciplinary Studies

 EDST 646 Educational Administration, Policy, Leadership and Change is a critical inquiry into selected areas of administration, leadership and policy.
 Although this course is divided into several sub-sections all the sections are interrelated.
 The inquiry includes an analysis of beliefs about the purpose of schooling, teaching and learning, as conceptions of these ideas is paramount for effective leadership.
 An exploration of the school as a social system and the impact of organizational climate will be addressed through a study of culture, change, administrative roles, and authority.
 Leadership and decision making will be addressed through an inquiry into the nature of leadership theory.
 The inquiry will use traditional positivistic approaches, as well as constructivist, feminist, postmodernist, and post-structuralist paradigms.